busstoptaktik/geodesy/ruminations/009-rumination.md

 ### About the title - and a bit about units

-While in all likelihood it is impossible to teach yourself geodesy in 600 seconds, it is much more likely to teach yourself **Geodesy** in that amount of time.
+While in all likelihood it is impossible to teach yourself geodesy in 900 seconds, it is much more likely to teach yourself **Geodesy** in that amount of time.

-The title, however, refers to 600 seconds *of arc*, which corresponds to *10 minutes* of arc.
+The title, however, refers to 900 seconds *of arc*, which corresponds to a quarter of a degree, i.e. *15 minutes* of arc.
 A minute of arc is the historical definition of one nautical mile, and a speed of one knot corresponds to one nautical mile per hour.

-So to fit the 600 seconds of time to the 600 seconds of arc, you will have to navigate through this text at a speed of 60 knots.
+So to fit the 900 seconds of time to the 900 seconds of arc, you will have to navigate through this text at a speed of 60 knots.
 So better get going - see you at the finish line!

 ### Prerequisites

 The intention with the following text is to give a quick introduction to the nuts and bolts of the software package **Geodesy**.
 Not to teach you the nuts and bolts of the *science* of geodesy.

 Hence, as a prerequisite, you are supposed to understand enough about geographic coordinates to grasp the "About the title..." section above.
-Also, you need to feel comfortable with the concepts *ellipsoids* and *UTM coordinates*.
+Also, you need to feel comfortable with the concepts of *ellipsoids* and *UTM coordinates*, and at least to know the existence of [PROJ](https://proj.org) and of [cartesian geocentric](https://en.wikipedia.org/wiki/Earth-centered,_Earth-fixed_coordinate_system) coordinates.

 ## Overview